calculang/nested-life-projections-example/README.md

 ## calculang model: capital-requirements.cul.js

-Similar to with the `Term` base class, the calculang model centralises common modelling logic in `term.cul.js` (itself a simple model).
+Similar to with the `Term` base class, the calculang model centralises common modelling logic in `term.cul.js` (itself a simple calculang model).

-[`capital-requirements.cul.js`](./src/capital-requirements.cul.js) is a calculang model that imports [`term.cul.js`](./src/term.cul.js), but "overriding" specific behavior for capital requirement calculations.
+[`capital-requirements.cul.js`](./src/capital-requirements.cul.js) is a calculang model that imports the [`term.cul.js`](./src/term.cul.js) model, but "overriding" specific behavior for capital requirement calculations.

 Notably, the `q_x` formula is overriden to apply a prudence factor or not depending on new projection inputs.
 Then, `capital_requirements` formula definition can call appropriate cashflow projection formulas, applying appropriate new projection input values relating to prudence.

-<details><summary>Related formula definitions</summary>
+<details><summary>🤔 Related formula definitions</summary>

 [`capital-requirements.cul.js`](./src/capital-requirements.cul.js)